dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * content and code implementation
 * thematic and semantic (metadata) connections between query and your website

 A tricky concept about *relevance* in IR is that `we want our document to have a good description regarding its content (description), but at the same time we also want that document to be discriminated from other documents (discrimination)`.
-The problem here is that if we try to describe our document with 'common sense' (i.e. in the way everybody would describe it) then we probably would not achive satisfactory document descrimination because this is how everybody described a similar document as well!
+The problem here is that if we tried to describe our document with 'common sense' (i.e. in the way everybody would describe it) then we would probably not achive a satisfactory document descrimination because this is how everybody described similar documents as well!

 **Relevance Levels**: